ShieldOrder/process-layer-doctrine/applications/zcg/ZCG-Process-Legibility-Baseline-v0.1.md

 - separating discretion from verification at each stage
 - making implicit assumptions visible without prescribing change

-The PLD five tests (Impact, Clarity, Alignment, Deliverability, Verification) are referenced later strictly as an observational overlay, not as an evaluative framework.
+The PLD five tests (Impact, Clarity, Alignment, Deliverability, Verification) are referenced strictly as an observational overlay, not as an evaluative framework.

 ## Neutrality and Non Prescriptive Stance